Impressions (Dorian)

 Help Sheets

-The help sheets below cover a little on how to incorporate the , , , and the into your playing.
+The help sheets below cover a little on how to incorporate the Dorian scale, minor blues scale, chromaticism, and the Coltrane Pattern into your playing.
 The reason why we study techniques and theory is so that you have access to many different sounds and emotions when you play and these exercises can help you practice combining techniques.